AskZeta/zeta-react-challenge/README.md

 - It should be responsively implemented for large, medium, and mobile browsers

 #### Technical Requirements
-- Be launch-able from the command line and browsable in the browser
+- Be launchable
-- Built in React
+- Built in React Native
-- Style using CSS-in-JS.
-For example using Styled Components, Emotion, styled-js, or just `style` tags on the elements
+- Uses a theme library for components
 - Include a readme of how to install dependencies and launch the app